Melissa-Gi/entranceAssessment/Readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. To display DB connection run the following command:
+1. Get the backend server running on local:3000 by going to the command line in your terminal and typing:
     ```
     npm run dev
     ```
-    This will output all the records in the student_details database and all the records in the subjects database in the terminal

-2. To open the Angular application run the following command:
+    This is equivalent to running nodemon api/server.js or node api/server.js.
+A successful connection will output
     ```
-    npm run app
+    Example app listening at http://localhost:3000
     ```

+2. Create a **new terminal**.
+This will host the frontend server  to open the Angular application by typing:
+    ```
+    npm run start
+    ```
-    This will open a new window in your browser with the app hosted on localhost:4200
+    This is equivalent to running ng serve and will open a new window in your browser with the app hosted on localhost:4200.
+If this doesn't happen automatically, type localhost:4200 into your browser to connect.

+3. Make use of the interface buttons or endpoints to navigate the app.